-New England Historic Genealogical Society website, providing access to genealogical records spanning the U.S. and beyond, including collections of early American records, and the largest searchable collection of published genealogical research journals and magazines.
+New England Historic Genealogical Society website, providing access to genealogical records spanning the US and beyond, including collections of early American records, and the largest searchable collection of published genealogical research journals and magazines.
 Content includes English, New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont), New York, Pennsylvania, and Virginia materials.

-Please note: this resource is accessible only on workstations in Dimond Library; there is no wireless access.
+Note: this resource is accessible only on workstations in Dimond Library; there is no wireless access.

 Presents over 500 titles.
 The content is available through EBSCO's Historical Digital Archive Viewer, which combines the experience of browsing and reading original sources with the convenience of keyword access, a variety of page views, note-taking capabilities, and numerous downloading options.